 - In the electric deep-fryer, heat the prescribed amount of frying oil to 185 °C (365 °F).

 - Some folks fry the balls in two stages, at two different temperatures, just like french fries.
 I don't...

 - Fry the oliebollen until all the batter is used up:

 - Briefly dip two large spoons into the hot oil, then scoop up batter and let it slide into the hot oil (or use one of the table spoons to scoop up batter, and the other spoon to slide the batter of the first spoon into the oil).

-- Dip a metal ice cream scoop (or
+- Alternatively: use a large metal ice cream scoop.

 - Do not make the batter balls too big, as it may take too long for the inside to be cooked.

-- Do not fry more than 3-4 at a time, as putting batter into the oil causes its temperature to drop and you need room to turn over the balls.
+- Do not fry more than 3-4 balls at a time, as putting batter into the oil causes its temperature to drop and you also need room to turn over the balls.

-- Turn them over every 1-2 minutes with the two spoons.
+- Turn them over every 1-2 minutes with one or two spoons.